ahernandezsouza/frontend-nanodegree-arcade-game/README.md

 # The Frog Princess

 The Frog Princess is trying to recover her life-gems from the Beatles, her sworn enemies (since Frogs eat them).
-She has to recover all the gems without falling to the river and getting dragged to the beggining [here](http://ahernandezsouza.github.io/frontend-nanodegree-arcade-game/)).
+She has to recover all the gems without falling to the river and getting dragged to the beggining (you can play [here](http://ahernandezsouza.github.io/frontend-nanodegree-arcade-game/)).

 In the game you'll control our heroine, the Frog Princess!
 ![Steve](images/char-cat-girl.png)